Deepakreddy1510/Enterprise-Document-Intelligence-Platform/README.md

 A full-stack, multi-user Retrieval-Augmented Generation (RAG) application for uploading PDF documents, indexing them with local embeddings, retrieving relevant chunks with PostgreSQL + pgvector, and generating grounded answers with Google Gemini and page-level citations.

-> **Deployment status:** The project is working locally with Docker Compose.
-Public cloud deployment is still in progress.
-An initial Render Free backend attempt exceeded the 512 MB memory limit while loading the Python/ML stack, so the repository should not yet claim a completed public deployment.

 ## Architecture / Workflow

-Add the workflow image to:

 ```text
 docs/architecture-workflow.png
 ```

-Then keep this in the README:

 <p align="center">
   <img src="docs/architecture-workflow.png" alt="Enterprise RAG Assistant end-to-end workflow" width="100%">